Takayasu Akira: Personal life

 In October 2019 Takayasu announced his engagement to enka singer Konomi Mori.
 They were married in July 2020 and welcomed their first child, a baby girl, in February 2021.
 Takayasu credited his strong performance in the July 2020 tournament on the news that his wife was pregnant.
-He had an equally strong tournament in March 2021 immediately following his daughter’s birth.
+He had an equally strong tournament in March 2021 immediately following his daughter's birth.
 This has given rise to the popular nickname “Papayasu”.
 In August 2022, they welcomed their second child, a baby boy.
+Due to the COVID crisis, the couple celebrated their religious wedding in June 2023, at the Hokkaidō Shrine, and held a reception in Tokyo later in the month with 700 guests attending.